cert-manager/csi-lib/docs/certificaterequest-management.md

   allow for efficient cross-referencing of CertificateRequest<>Pod (this is not strictly necessary as owner references are also added to CertificateRequests, but this does make it easier for administrators to debug any issues with issuance too).
 * `csi.cert-manager.io/pod-uid` - the UID of the pod that the CertificateRequest is created for.
-Used in a similar way to the `pod-name` label, however, in cases where a pod is deleted and re-created with the same name it is important we have a way to distinguish the two.
+Used similarly to the `pod-name` label, however, in cases where a pod is deleted and re-created with the same name it is important we have a way to distinguish the two.
 * `csi.cert-manager.io/volume-name` - the name of the volume within the pod that the CertificateRequest is created for.
 This is required because a pod may contain multiple volume mounts, in which case we must maintain